kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Less active stretch reflexes

 #### Answer: A. Increased muscle tone - TRUE
-- Upper motor neuron lesions are characterised by weakness, spasticity, hyperreflexia, increased muscle tone, primitive reflexes and Babinski’s sign.
-Primitive reflexes include the grasp, suck and snout reflexes.
-Damage to the upper motor neurons reduces the considerable inhibitory influence that these tracts have on the lower motor neurons.
-As a result, the excitatory influence of reflexes predominates, causing an increase in muscle tone and hyperreflexia.
-Lower motor neuron lesions are characterised by weakness, hypotonia, hyporeflexia, atrophy and fasciculations.
-Fasciculations are fine movements of the muscle under the skin and are indicative of lower motor neuron disease.
-They are caused by denervation of whole motor units leading to ACh hypersensitivity at the denervated muscle.
-Atrophy of the affected muscle is usually concurrent with fasciculations.
-Paraesthesia (abnormal sensations) is not a feature of motor neuron lesions.
+- Primitive reflexes include the grasp, suck and snout reflexes
+- Damage to UMN reduces considerable inhibitory influence that these tracts have on lower motor neurons
+	- Excitatory influence of reflexes predominates, causing an increase in muscle tone and hyperreflexia.

+- Fasciculations are fine movements of the muscle under the skin and are indicative of lower motor neuron disease
+- Caused by denervation of whole motor units leading to *ACh hypersensitivity* at denervated muscle
+	- Atrophy of affected muscle is usually concurrent with fasciculations

+- **NOTE** Paraesthesia (*abnormal sensations*) is not a feature of motor neuron lesions

+##### Upper Motor Neuron Lesions (&darr; inhibition)- LEARN
+1. Weakness
+2. Spasticity
+3. HyPERtonia - &uarr; muscle tone
+4. HypPERreflexia - &uarr; primitive reflexes
+5. Babinski’s sign

+##### Lower Motor Neuron Lesions (full deinnervation) - LEARN
+1. Weakness
+4. Atrophy
+3. HyPOtonia
+4. HyPOreflexia
+5. Fasciculations

 ### Q2.104
-A marathon runner was disqualified from the Athens olympics because be was found to have used erthropoietin to enhance endurance, Which of the following features is a marker of _erythpoietin-stimulated bone marrow_?
+A marathon runner was disqualified from the Athens olympics because be was found to have *used erthropoietin* to enhance endurance, Which of the following features is a marker of _erythpoietin-stimulated bone marrow_?

-	A. Low reticulocyte count - F
+	A. Low reticulocyte count
 	B. Decreased radioactive plasma iron turnover
 	C. Decreased serum ferritin
-	D. Increased myeloid:erythroid ratio - F
+	D. Increased myeloid:erythroid ratio
 	E. Shift cells in the peripheral blood film

 #### Answer: C. Decreased serum ferritin - *FALSE* = E. Shift cells in the peripheral blood film - TRUE
+- Shift cells are not normally found in the peripheral blood unless the bone marrow is stimulated by EPO or something in the marrow is pushing cells out, such as a metastatic tumour.

+**Notes**
 - Erythropoietin (EPO) is a glycoprotein hormone that is a growth factor for erythrocyte (RBC) precursors in the bone marrow.
 It increases the number of RBCs in the blood.
 In adult humans, EPO is produced primarily by peritubular cells in the kidneys, where its production is stimulated by low oxygen levels in the blood.
 Some EPO is also produced by the liver, which is the primary source in the fetus.
 EPO acts by binding to a specific erythropoietin receptor (EPO-R) on the surface of red cell precursors in the bone marrow, stimulating them to transform into mature RBCs.
 As a result the oxygen level in blood reaching the kidney rises and the amount of EPO produced decreases.
 Synthetic erythropoietin is available as a therapeutic agent produced by recombinant DNA technology.
 It is used in treating anaemia resulting from either chronic renal failure or chemotherapy for the treatment of cancer.
 Its use is also believed to be common as a blood-doping agent in endurance sports such as bicycle racing, triathlon and marathon running.

-Shift cells are not normally found in the peripheral blood unless the bone marrow is stimulated by EPO or something in the marrow is pushing cells out, such as a metastatic tumour.
-These cells have a bluish discoloration (polychromasia) on the Wright–Giemsa stain because they have more RNA than a peripheral blood reticulocyte.
-Shift cells are basophilic staining RBCs that are even younger than peripheral blood reticulocytes.
-These cells are considered to be marrow reticulocytes as opposed to peripheral blood reticulocytes.
-The reticulocyte count is the best index of erythropoiesis, or how well the bone marrow is responding to an anaemia.
-The reticulocyte count is increased in an erythropoietin-stimulated bone marrow.
-The normal myeloid:erythroid ratio is 3:1.
-An increase in RBCs in response to EPO will decrease the ratio.
-Decreased serum ferritin indicates a decrease in the marrow iron stores, as in iron deficiency.
-It does not evaluate effective or ineffective erythropoiesis.
-The radioactive plasma iron turnover will increase in EPO-stimulated bone marrow as radioactively labelled iron will be removed from plasma and delivered to developing normoblasts in the marrow.
+- Shift cells are not normally found in the peripheral blood unless the bone marrow is stimulated by EPO or something in the marrow is pushing cells out, such as a metastatic tumour.
+- These cells have a bluish discoloration (polychromasia) on the Wright–Giemsa stain because they have more RNA than a peripheral blood reticulocyte
+- Shift cells are basophilic staining RBCs that are even younger than peripheral blood reticulocytes
+- These cells are considered to be marrow reticulocytes as opposed to peripheral blood reticulocytes
+- The reticulocyte count is the best index of erythropoiesis, or how well the bone marrow is responding to an anaemia
+- The reticulocyte count is increased in an erythropoietin-stimulated bone marrow
+	- The normal myeloid:erythroid ratio is 3:1
+	- &uarr; RBCs in response to EPO will *decrease ratio*
+- Decreased serum ferritin indicates a decrease in the marrow iron stores, as in iron deficiency
+- It does not evaluate effective or ineffective erythropoiesis
+- The radioactive plasma iron turnover will increase in EPO-stimulated bone marrow as radioactively labelled iron will be removed from plasma and delivered to developing normoblasts in the marrow

 ### Q2.105 - LEARN
 The blooding system of coagulation pathway, similar to the complement system, is a proteolytic cascade.
 Which of he following statements about _coagulation pathway_ is true?